-You Can’t Really Rush the Royal Flush!
+You Can’t Rush the Royal Flush!

 Many recreational players seem to get impatient for the big prize to appear.
-I heard a discussion on one of my favorite podcasts – You Can Bet On That that was upsetting to hear.
-It started when a caller asked “why not change from perfect strategy and “help” the Royal Flush appear?
+I heard a discussion on one of my favorite podcasts – “You Can Bet On That,” it was upsetting to hear.
+It started when a caller asked, “why not change from a perfect strategy and “help” the Royal Flush appear?
 “Well, here’s the answer.

 Possibility vs. Probability

 If you always try for the Royal Flush, you decrease the length probability of your session.
-It might slightly increase the draw for a Royal on that hand, but how long will you be able to play using that strategy? ………the answer is NOT VERY!
+It might slightly increase the draw for a Royal on that hand, but how long will you be able to play using that strategy?
+The answer is NOT VERY!

 Video Poker Strategy is a skilled game that can give you longevity with the correct strategy.
 However, there are always exceptions to the rule.
 Stick to it.
 Even if you don’t get the Royal Flush, it will increase the probability of playing longer, with more modest losses and other perks such as more reward points and increasing your Average Daily Theoretical.